Want to know how to export and import WooCommerce products? You've come to the right place.

 Prefer XML?

-Note, you can export WooCommerce products to a Simple XML Feed or a Custom XML Feed.
+Note, that you can export WooCommerce products to a Simple XML Feed or a Custom XML Feed.
 If you choose a custom feed, you can make this feed as complex/sophisticated as you require.

 Applying filters to your WooCommerce product export is easy.
 You can do this in the Add Filtering Options section of the New Export screen: